rashijain99/Linear_regression_in_python/README.md

 # Linear_regression_in_python

-1. Predicting house prices using Linear Regression (Single Variable).
+1. Predicting house prices using Simple Linear Regression.
 2. Save and load model using -  pickel module and  sklearn joblib module

 # Libraries Used